 Cons

-If you’re a weekend warrior or car camper looking for the ultimate hybrid 3-season camping bag, look no further than The North Face One Bag.
-This model has three different temperature ratings of 5°F, 20°F, and 40°F that will keep you warm and comfortable on below-freezing nights, or offer just enough coverage on warm evenings under the stars.
+If you’re a car camper, weekend backpacker, or year-round adventurer looking for the ultimate hybrid 3-season camping bag, look no further than The North Face One Bag.
+This model has three different temperature ratings of 5°F, 20°F, and 40°F that will keep you warm and comfy from below-freezing winter nights to balmy summer evenings.

 We’re always a bit wary of products that try to do multiple things at once.
-But, like its name implies, The One strives to be the only bag you’ll need from spring until fall, and it accomplishes this admirably.
+But, like its name implies, The One succeeds at being the only bag you’ll need year-round.
+We’ve used it from deep-freeze winter backpacking trips to balmy summer adventures, and it’s performed admirably.

-Thanks to a unique layered zipper system and different types of insulation, we find The One offers outstanding warmth down to about 15°F, so you can snuggle into the depths of the comfy material and stay toasty when the temps drop.
-If you’re a hot sleeper, or conditions are warmer, simply zip off the top layer for comfortable sleeping in 30- 45°F. And, for thin coverage in warm conditions (>50°F), unzip the mid layer for ultimate breathability.
+Thanks to a unique layered zipper system and a hybrid of down and synthetic insulation, The One is warm down to 15° F. It’s super cozy, so you can snuggle into the depths of the comfy material and stay toasty when the temps drop.
+In warmer conditions, zip off the top layer for comfortable sleeping in 30 – 45°F. And in warm conditions (>50°F), unzip the mid layer for ultimate breathability.

 On the downside, we could feel the stiff structure of the zippers on all sides of the bag.
 This wasn’t a dealbreaker, but it took a bit of getting used to.
-Additionally, the majority of the insulation is on top of the bag – not on the underside – so if you’re planning to camp in freezing (or below) conditions, be sure to use a warm sleeping pad or camping mattress with a high R-value.
+The bag length is a bit short, so you may want to size up to a Long version.
+Also, most of the insulation is on top of the bag – not the underside – so if you’re planning to camp in really cold conditions, be sure to use a warm sleeping pad or camping mattress with a high R-value.

-And, for $350, this is one of the more expensive sleeping bags we tested – but its versatility makes it a value that’s tough to beat.
-Considering it would take at least two sleeping bags to feel cozy in such a huge temperature range, the One is a practical choice.
+And, for $350, this is one of the most expensive sleeping bags we tested – but its versatility makes it a value that’s tough to beat.
+Considering it would take at least two sleeping bags to feel cozy in such a huge temperature range, The One Bag is an extremely practical choice, and a smart investment with years of payoff.

 If your priority is a sleeping bag that handles a huge range of temperatures, offers a comfortable, wide fit, and will last for year after year – The North Face The One is the one for you.